DonaldWipper/Football-Tournaments-Data-Archive/README.md

 Prefect is used to run both types of data and to schedule daily ingestion for moving-forward data.

 Yandex Object Storage is our datalake.
-The data is stored in the datalase as Parquet files, partitioned by Year, Month and Day.
+The data is stored in the datalake as Parquet files,

+For the game statistics it partitioned by Year, Month and Day.

 # How to use the visualization?